suncoast-devs/handbook/lessons/full-stack-build-an-app/29-adding-images-to-users.md

 # Adding Images To Users

-When adding a user account we can allow the upload of an avatar/profile image.
+When adding a user account, we can allow the upload of an avatar/profile image.

 ## Remove the "Must be logged in" restriction in the UploadsController